College Contacts

 Picture of Lori Lisitza

 A self-declared life-long learner, being surrounded by students on an academic journey was a natural fit for Lori.
 Fast forward from coding in MS-DOS, Lori found that she has a knack for project management and paired that with media brokerage and indie music album design.
 Lori went on to study business administration at Memorial University and USask with a particular interest in management earning chartered management credentials in both Canada and the UK.
-Lori wears ‘several hats’ within the College of Graduate & Postdoctoral Studies from being the Dean’s central support person and as a member of the Dean’s leadership team bringing leadership and development on all aspects of college communications, leads strategic projects and has oversight of key aspects of day-to-day operations of the college including coordination of governance and faculty membership.
+Lori leads the college's strategic communications, has oversight of key aspects of business operations including governance, membership, Indigenous graduate student initiatives and student experience.
 When not at work you will find Lori at the barn, with a pair of skates in the trunk and a yellow ribbon on the bumper in support of Canada's troops.